sakav1111/sakav1111.github.io/tutorials/Java Realtime Errors and Solutions.md

 # SpringBoot

-### SpringBoot : Error while saving User failed to lazily initialize a collection of role:address, could not initialize proxy - no Session
+<details><summary>SpringBoot : Error while saving User failed to lazily initialize a collection of role:address, could not initialize proxy - no Session</summary>

-Error

 I'm using an `@Async` annotation on a service layer method.